mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 MEAs usually have differences between batches ... these should be documented

-[Note] If we have custom validators, there should also be a way to tie a custom validator to a specific template ... or they should live within the space of the template itself, but not within the odML document
+NOTE/odML If we have custom validators, there should also be a way to tie a custom validator to a specific template ... or they should live within the space of the template itself, but not within the odML document
      e.g. to check if required properties have been properly filled